 Does Ka’Chava work for weight loss?
 It depends.
 In theory, if you swap one meal for a 240 calorie shake, it may lead to a calorie deficit.
 And a calorie deficit is required for weight loss.
 But as a dietitian, I see many folks who are trying to eat too low calorie and “clean” end up hungry and unsatisfied by the end of the day or week.
 This often leads to excessive snacking and/ or binging, which often usually negatively affects weight loss efforts.

 At the end of the day, it’s your overall eating pattern (and overall calorie deficit) that will lead to weight loss, not any one individual food.

 The best way to find a Ka’Chava alternative is to look at what you’re specifically looking for.
 Do you want a plant-based protein powder?
 Greens powder?
 Fiber supplement?
 Are you really looking for a multi-vitamin?
 Probiotics?

 Get specific with what you want and work with your healthcare team to create a targeted supplement plan for you.

 And for the record, there are far more affordable and better quality pea protein supplements available over Ka’Chava.
 Fiber supplements, too.
 Not to mention that most folks would likely see a lot of similar benefits simply by focusing on adding more fruits and vegetables to their day, along with other basic forms of self-care.

 Ka’Chava Review Final Thoughts – Is Ka’Chava Worth it?

-It’s absolutely up to you to decide if Ka’Chava is worth it for you, your needs, and your budget.
+It’s up to you to decide if Ka’Chava is worth it for you, your needs, and your budget.
 Will it cause harm?
-Not likely (as long as it is what is says it is - remember, Ka’Chava doesn’t use any third party testing).
-Their nutrition stats are pretty good, and it uses pea protein (a complete plant-based protein).
+Not likely, for an average, healthy adult.
+Their nutrition stats are pretty good, and it does use pea protein (a complete plant-based protein).